neurodebian/neurodebian/sphinx/index.rst

   Install these packages without verification [y/N]?

 This is because your APT installation initially does not know the GPG key that is used to sign the release files of this repository.
-Making APT happy again is easy:
+It is easy to make APT happy again:

 1. Get the key.
 Either download the `repository key from here
    <_static/neuro.debian.net.asc>`_